rchillyard/Number/README.md

     Number("3.141592700")

+For fuzzy numbers in standard scientific notation, there is an operator "~" which, when following a Double, will add the next one or two integer digits as the standard deviation.
+For example (proton-electron mass ratio, and the gravitational constant):

+    1836.15267343~11
+    6.67430E-11~15

 Rendering
 =========
 Generally speaking, the output String corresponding to a Number will be the same as the input String, although at this stage of the software, that is not guaranteed.
 Numbers followed by "(xx)" show standard scientific notation where xx represents the standard deviation of the error with respect to the last two digits (sometimes there is only one x which corresponds to the last digit).
-If a Number is followed by "[xx]," this corresponds to a "box" (i.e. truncated uniform) probability density function.
+If a Number is followed by "\[x\]" or "\[xx\]" this corresponds to a "box" (i.e. truncated uniform) probability density function.
+It's unlikely that you'll need to use this form since box is the default shape when specifying fuzzy numbers with a String.

 Fuzzy
 =====